 Regional accreditation is a process of recognizing educational institutions for performance, integrity, and quality that entitles them to the confidence of the educational community and the public.
 In the United States this recognition is extended largely through nongovernmental, voluntary membership associations that establish accreditation criteria, evaluate institutions against those criteria, and approving institutions that meet the criteria.

 The NWCCU accreditation process is represented by a seven-year cycle of written reports and visits by evaluation committees.
 The current calendar for PLU is:

 |Spring 2011||Year One Written Report

 |Spring 2014||Year Three Written Report (see historical documents)|

 |Spring 2018||Year Seven Written Report and Committee Visit|

 Mission and Themes

 The institution articulates its purpose in a mission statement, and identifies core themes that comprise essential elements of that mission.
-Four themes were identified in the Year One Report.
 For the Year Three Report, it is proposed that the four themes be reorganized to three.
-They are:
+PLU Themes: